secretGeek/til/console/cmder.md

 What matters the most: How do you insert?

-Paste with Shift Insert -- which on a macbook air is "fn shift enter"
+Paste with `Shift Insert` -- which on a macbook air is "`fn shift enter`"

-Can also use Ctrl V or Right Click, though they give slightly different behaviour....
+Can also use `Ctrl V` or Right Click, though they give slightly different behavior....

 ![cmder paste settings](CmdEr_Paste_Settings.png)